camilgosmanov/GNPS/README.md

 4. Rename the Edge table, Node table, and features table files to "Edge.csv", "Nodes.csv", and "Matches.csv", or just manually change the path in the program
 5. Set the url to the GNPS job status page
 6. Set the working directory and output file names, then run the program (GNPS Matches + Mirror Plots.R)
-7. When it is running in firefox, keep the window open in front to minimize loading time errors
+7. When it is running in firefox, keep the window open in front to minimize loading errors
 8. When the browser closes, the program is finished and the .pptx and .csv file will be output to the working directory

 Notes: